Rolando-Barbella/react-context/README.md

 ## Clever use

-1. Inside the context file, declare a component.
+1. Inside the context file, declare a class component.

 ```JS
 import React from 'react';